compBiophyMete/Data-Analytics-Portfolio/Portfolio Example Project-1: Investigation of Stack Overflow User Survey with Python/README.md

 - For the next year, Linux retained its top position, Docker and AWS switched places, and Windows experienced a decline in popularity.

 *5. Web Frameworks (2019 and Next Year):*
-- Top 5 web frameworks in 2019 were jQuery, React.js, Angular/Angular.js, ASP.NET, and Express.
+- The top 5 web frameworks in 2019 were jQuery, React.js, Angular/Angular.js, ASP.NET, and Express.
-React.js emerged as the first-ranked web framework for the next year, with changes in developer preferences, including a decrease in jQuery's popularity.
+- React.js emerged as the first-ranked web framework for the next year, with changes in developer preferences, including a decrease in jQuery's popularity.

 **Reflection:**